GoSolve-io/go-application-guide/README.md

 #### Context

-TODO: Primarily for signalling end of execution to goroutines
+TODO: Primarily for signaling end of execution to goroutines

 #### Overusing language features